muziejus/javascripting-english-major/3-programming.md

 ```

 First we define a variable `i` and assign it the number 1.
 It’s tradition in
-programming to call looping variables `i`, so I’m continuing that tradition.
+programming to call looping variables `i`, so I’m continuing that
+tradition.

 ```javascript
 while ( i < 4 ) {
 ```

 Read that out in English: “while the variable i is less than the number four.”
-That means that as long as `i` is less than for, the loop will be true, and
+That means that as long as `i` is less than 4, the loop will be true, and
 the program will loop.

 ```javascript
   $("#response").append("<br />" + i);
 ```

 This line is a bit sneaky.
-First, it uses `append()` instead of `html()`.
-That
+First, it uses `.append()` instead of `.html()`.
-just means that it adds the text to the end instead of replacing all of it.
+That just means that it adds the HTML to the end the already existing HTML
-Next, it uses `<br />`, which is the html tag for making a line break.
-But
+instead of replacing all of it.
+Next, it uses `<br />`, which is the HTML tag
-note that little `i` at the end.
-We’ll come back to it in a second, but for
+for making a line break.
+But note that little `i` at the end.
+We’ll come back
-now it should be clear that this line means “append the html line break tag
+to it in a second, but for now it should be clear that this line means “append
-and the value of the variable i to the html element with the id of
+the HTML line break tag and the value of the variable `i` to the HTML element
-‘response.’”
+`#response`.”

 ```javascript
   i = i + 1;